Analyzing the Avalanche of Activity-Based Research Data

 Let’s start with filtering.
 This can be done by question, segment, demographic, or even individual study participants.
 I recommend starting your analysis with a specific question that will give you an immediate sense of an emotion, sentiment or perspective that has an important impact on what you’re trying to learn in the study.
 You can filter for this one question and even add several filters to look at it by segment or demographics, giving you a way to compare responses or feelings.
 This process will give you an instant sense of focus and a cue on where to go next in your analysis.

 Then start tagging.
 As you begin to read responses, use the tagging and notes functions to organize and annotate the meaningful data.
 You can use tagging to instantly start developing themes.
 If you’re reading through responses and get a sense of a specific emotion emerging, you can identify that theme as a tag.
 You can add tags as you progress through the data or use the ones you’ve already developed.
 Of note, you can apply multiple tags to a specific response.
-All this tagged data is then organized in a clean, ready to use way in the Analyze area of Aha!.
+All this tagged data is then organized in a clean, ready-to-use way in the Analytics area of aha.
 Now you can quickly look at all this unstructured data in a structured, analytical way.
 It also gives you a wealth of quotes to use in your analysis deck.

 Additionally, you can drag and drop your tags to re-organize your emerging themes any way you see fit.
 These tags set you up perfectly to efficiently move your multi-media insights and supporting stimuli straight to your report.

 Along the way you can write analytical notes.
 While tagging, write analytical notes to yourself.
 Let’s say you notice something emerging and want to record your in-moment thoughts, observations, or interpretation.
-The Aha!
-Notes feature allows you to keep that thought in line with the data that it pertains to.
-The Notes are also recorded in the Analyze area of Aha! and can be used as key insights or support for your analysis deck.
+The aha notes feature allows you to keep that thought in line with the data that it pertains to.
+The Notes are also recorded in the Analytics area of aha insight technology! and can be used as key insights or support for your analysis deck.

 Analysis is often the hardest part of doing a study.
 Nobody likes the chaos and difficulty of knowing where to start unpacking everything you’ve accumulated through your activity-based approach.
 I understand these feelings well and that’s why we have built so much analytical power into our platform.
 I’ve had a lot of clients tell me these tools have made analysis so much smoother and helped them turn creative Activities into more insightful, actionable Analysis.